mozaik-association/mozaik/docs/4Distribution-list-module.md

 ## Distribution lists

-REECRIRE CETTE PARTIE POUR QUE CE SOIT PLUS INTERESSANT / DONNE PLUS D'INFOS SUR CE QUE SONT LES LISTES DE DISTRIBUTION OU CE QU'ON TROUVE DANS CE MENU (déjà evoquer ici les filtres inclus / exclus pour introduire la partie 2? )

-This functionality allows you to create, modify and manage the distribution lists related to your organisation.
+This feature enables you to generate, edit, and oversee the distribution lists associated with your organisation.

-The distribution list module provides access to general information:
+The distribution list module grants access to essential details, including:

-- The general information of the distribution list (name, note...).
+The distribution list's key information, such as its name and notes.
-- The list of contacts included in the distribution list.
+The roster of contacts encompassed within the distribution list.

 !!! abstract "The goald of the distibution list"